jgeumlek/WiimoteGlue/README.md

 ###What's this about file permissions for the devices?
 WiimoteGlue will fail if you don't have the right permissions, and you likely won't have the right permissions unless you do some extra work.
 Though not recommended for regular use, running WiimoteGlue as a super-user can be a useful way to try it out before you have the permissions sorted out.

 You need write access to uinput to create the virtual gamepads.
+WiimoteGlue assumes uinput is located at /dev/uinput which might not be true on other distros.
+If you know where uinput is on your system, change the location at the top of uinput.c

 You need read access to the various event devices created by the kernel driver.
 Either run WiimoteGlue as root (not recommended) or set up some udev rules to automatically change the permissions.
 I'd recommed creating some sort of "input" group, changing the group ownership of the devices to be that group, and add your user account to that group (Reminder: you need to open a new shell to update your group permissions after adding yourself to the group!)